 First discovered in 1958, the monkeypox disease is currently in the news due to the recent surge in the number of cases in various parts of the world.
-It is a poxlike disease caused by the Mpox (monkeypox) virus.
+It is a pox-like disease caused by the Mpox (monkeypox) virus.
 It was named monkeypox because of the occurrence of initial outbreaks in colonies of monkeys kept for research purposes (1).
-The disease is usually selflimiting with low mortality ranging from 0 to 10%.
-It is characterized by fever, rash, and lymphadenopathy.
-Molecular methods are the diagnostics of choice in such cases.
-The recent increase in the number of cases caused by monkeypox is explained by the fact that due to the eradication of smallpox, vaccination against it (smallpox) has also come to a halt, rendering people susceptible to such infections (2).
-The present study focuses on epidemiology in the context of recent outbreaks, etiopathogenesis, clinical features, diagnosis, and management, depicting an overview of this underreported disease so that the concerned clinicians and microbiologists can diagnose and manage the disease as soon as possible.
+The disease is usually selffocuses on epidemiology in the context of recent outbreaks, etiopathogenesis, clinical features, diagnosis, and management, depicting an overview of this underreported disease so that the concerned clinicians and microbiologists can diagnose and manage the disease as soon as possible.